actix/actix-extras/actix-identity/README.md

 ## Advanced configuration

 By default, `actix-identity` does not automatically log out users.
-You can change this behaviour by customising the configuration for [`IdentityMiddleware`] via [`IdentityMiddleware::builder`].
+You can change this behavior by customizing the configuration for [`IdentityMiddleware`] via [`IdentityMiddleware::builder`].

 In particular, you can automatically log out users who: